-What Can a Handyman Do in Las Cruces, New Mexico?
+What Can a Handyman Do Without a License in Las Cruces, New Mexico?

 In Las Cruces (Doña Ana County), most paid “handyman” work is regulated at the STATE level through New Mexico’s Construction Industries Division (CID).
 New Mexico has a small-job exemption for certain work, but once you exceed the dollar threshold (or you touch regulated trades like electrical/plumbing/HVAC), you generally need the appropriate NM contractor license and permits, plus a City of Las Cruces business registration for operating in the city.